Austin Hedges Player Props: Pirates vs. Rays

-After batting .143 with four walks and three RBI in his past 10 games, Austin Hedges and the Pittsburgh Pirates face the Tampa Bay Rays (who will hand the ball to Shane McClanahan) at 6:40 PM ET on Wednesday.
+After hitting .111 with three walks and two RBI in his past 10 games, Austin Hedges and the Pittsburgh Pirates face the Tampa Bay Rays (who will start Zach Eflin) at 1:10 PM ET on Thursday.

-In his most recent game he had a hitless performance (0-for-2) against the Rays.
+In his last game he had a hitless performance (0-for-3) against the Rays.

 Austin Hedges Game Info & Props vs. the Rays